RBS feels pinch as UK regulator steps up pressure on banks

 It expects a further increase of 10 billion to 15 billion pounds early this year.
 That means RBS will need to hold 4.3 billion pounds more capital to cover the RWA increase since the start of 2012, based on an 8 percent capital ratio.

-Barclays has already shown the impact of the stricter regulations and Lloyds, HSBC and Standard Chartered are expected to follow when they report results in coming days, before an FPC report late next month.
+Barclays (BARC.L) has already shown the impact of the stricter regulations and Lloyds (LLOY.L), HSBC (HSBA.L) and Standard Chartered (STAN.L) are expected to follow when they report results in coming days, before an FPC report late next month.

 RBS and Lloyds are under most scrutiny, as analysts say they have less of a capital cushion than rivals.